 MALES & FEMALES—-Spaying or neutering cats/kittens are less prone to a variety of diseases.
 Spayed females have a lower risk of mammary cancer, which is 90% fatal in cats, and life-threatening uterine infections.
 Neutered males have no risk of testicular disease and a lower risk of prostate disease.
 Spaying or neutering can also lead to better behaviors.
 A spayed female will not go into heat, which will prevent yowling, frequent urination, and discharge.
 Neutered males will not feel the need to spray everywhere in order to mark their territory.
 Spaying or neutering can also help prevent fights between pets.

-For the above reasons mentioned, we require all kittens to be spayed or neutered by 6 months of age.
+For the above reasons mentioned, we require all kittens to be spayed or neutered and have strict adherence in our contract.